-E ED 603 Promoting Young Children's Social and Emotional Development (3 units) (UD-D, AERM, SJ)
+E ED 603 Understanding and Supporting Children's Socio-Emotional Development (3 units) (UD-D, AERM, SJ)

 E ED course policy: 30 hours observation/participation outside the classroom are required for E ED course.
 If student takes more than one E ED course per semester, 30 hours are the maximum total required and covers all E ED courses taken in that specific semester.